nim-lang/Nim/doc/manual.rst

 An expression specifies a computation that produces a value or location.
 Expressions that produce locations are called `l-values`:idx:.
 An l-value can denote either a location or the value the location contains, depending on the context.
-Expressions whose values can be determined statically are called `constant expressions`:idx:; they are never l-values.

-A `static error`:idx: is an error that the implementation detects before program execution.
-Unless explicitly classified, an error is a static error.

-A `checked runtime error`:idx: is an error that the implementation detects and reports at runtime.
+A Nim `program`:idx: consists of one or more text `source files`:idx: containing Nim code.
+It is processed by a Nim `compiler`:idx: into an `executable`:idx:.
+The nature of this executable depends on the compiler implementation; it may, for example, be a native binary or JavaScript source code.
+A Nim program can contain Nim code that will be executed at `compile time`:idx:, such as constant expressions, macro definitions, and Nim procedures used by macro definitions.
+Typically, the bulk of a Nim program's code is compiled into the executable and executed at `runtime`:idx:.
+Only a subset of the Nim language is supported at compile time, but it is a substantial subset.
+See `Restrictions on Compile-Time Execution <restrictions-on-compile-time-execution>`_ for details.

+The compiler parses Nim source code into an internal data structure called the `abstract syntax tree`:idx: (`AST`:idx).
+Then, before executing the code or processing it into the executable, it transforms the AST through `semantic analysis`:idx:.
+This adds considerable semantic information to the AST, such as expression types, identifier meanings, and in some cases expression values.
+An error detected during semantic analysis is called a `static error`:idx:.
+Errors mentioned in this manual are static errors when not otherwise specified.

+An error detected during code execution (whether at compile time or at runtime) is a `checked execution error`:idx:.
 The method for reporting such errors is via *raising exceptions* or *dying with a fatal error*.
-However, the implementation provides a means to disable these runtime checks.
+However, the implementation provides a means to disable these `execution-time checks`:idx:.
 See the section pragmas_ for details.

-Whether a checked runtime error results in an exception or in a fatal error at runtime is implementation specific.
-Thus the following program is always
+Whether a checked execution error results in an exception or in a fatal error is implementation specific.
+Thus the following program is invalid; even though it purports to catch the `IndexError` from an out-of-bounds array access, the compiler may instead choose to allow execution to die with a fatal error.
-invalid:

 .. code-block:: nim
   var a: array[0..1, char]